This post contains affiliate links.

 I’ve spent many weeks of my golfing life talking endlessly about the latest drivers, irons, wedge spin rates, grooves, putters, shaft flexes, club head speed etc but when it comes to the subject of golf grips it’s hardly mentioned by comparison.

-Which given it’s the only part of the golf club we actually touch when playing that doesn’t make a lot of sense.
+Given it’s the only part of the golf club we actually touch when playing that doesn’t make a lot of sense.

 And the first obvious question which arises and should be addressed when it comes to grips is whether you should have the same ones on all your clubs?